What is Postmortem Genetic Testing?

 Postmortem genetic testing is testing that is performed on a sample after an individual has died.
 The goal of postmortem genetic testing is often to try to identify the cause of death and/or identify if blood relatives are at-risk for a genetic disease or sudden death.

 Genetic tests are a group of medical tests that search for alterations in chromosomes, genes, or biochemical metabolites.
 There are numerous different genetic tests and choosing the appropriate test depends upon an individual's medical and family history.
 Typically, genetic testing is ordered by a genetics specialist.
-The gold standard for molecular genetic testing is EDTA blood or fresh frozen liver.
+The gold standard for molecular genetic testing is EDTA blood or fresh frozen tissue (heart, liver and spleen).

 Once an individual has died, additional issues are introduced which can make the genetic testing process more difficult.
 Most commonly, these issues include sample collection/storage, insurance coverage and cost.

 What Samples Do I Save for Genetic Testing?

 There are a wide range of samples that are appropriate to save for genetic testing.
 Learn More

 Young (< 40 years old) Sudden Death Is Often Genetic in Origin

 - Up to 50% of sudden cardiac death (SCD) victims under age 35 years of age have no warning signs or family history of SCD.
 1